tplowman/esh/README.md

 ```
 When installation is complete, you'll see a table of component **SUCCESS** messages displayed.

-## Step 3 - Run a sample to verify the Install
+## Step 3 - Run a Demo to Verify the Install

 When installation is complete verify that the essential tools are operating on your system by running a demo script.
-KAT: DEMO OR SAMPLE?

 **NOTE:** You may see an error about GStreamer during installation which can safely be ignored.
 It's for logging purposes only.